History of Paris Saint-Germain FC: Domestic cup successes

-With Ricardo replacing Fernandez as manager for the 1996–97 season, Cup Winners' Cup champions PSG faced Champions League winners Juventus in the two-legged 1996 UEFA Super Cup.
-The Bianconeri proved too strong and won 9–2 on aggregate, including a 6–1 victory at the Parc des Princes.
-The Parisians bounced back, beating Galatasaray, AEK Athens and Liverpool, to reach the 1997 UEFA Cup Winners' Cup final four months later against Barcelona.
-Ronaldo was fouled by Ngotty inside the box and coolly converted the penalty, while PSG suffered the Cup Winners' Cup curse and became the eighth team to reach a second consecutive final and lose.
-Despite a squad overhaul, which saw Leonardo replace Bravo and Djorkaeff, PSG finished runners-up in the league, synonymous with Champions League, but suffered early cup exits, including a defeat to fourth-tier Clermont in the Coupe de France.
+With Ricardo replacing Fernandez as manager for the 1996–97 season, Cup Winners' Cup holders PSG faced Champions League winners Juventus in the two-legged 1996 UEFA Super Cup.
+The Bianconeri proved too strong, winning 9–2 on aggregate, including a 6–1 victory at the Parc des Princes.
+PSG responded by defeating Galatasaray, AEK Athens and Liverpool to reach the 1997 UEFA Cup Winners' Cup final four months later, where they faced Barcelona.
+Ronaldo was fouled by Ngotty in the penalty area and converted the resulting spot-kick, as PSG became the eighth team to lose a second consecutive final in the competition.
+Despite a squad overhaul that saw Leonardo replace Bravo and Djorkaeff depart, PSG finished runners-up in the league, securing Champions League qualification, but suffered early cup exits, including a defeat to fourth-tier Clermont in the Coupe de France.
+At the end of the season, Canal+ increased its stake in the SASP to 57%, becoming the majority shareholder.

-PSG against Milan in the UEFA Champions League in 2001.
+PSG against AC Milan in the UEFA Champions League in 2001.

 PSG opened the 1997–98 season against Steaua București in the Champions League qualifiers.
-UEFA handed Paris a 3–0 defeat for fielding suspended player Fournier in the first leg.
-Fortunately, an inspired Leonardo, playing his final game for the club, provided four assists during the 5–0 win over Steaua at the Parc des Princes.
-The feat would be trivial, as Paris were eliminated in the group stage on goal difference.
-A disappointing eight-place finish in the league was offset by a second domestic cup double, following the one in 1995.
-During his final match at the Parc des Princes in April 1998, PSG captain Raí was cheered by the crowd and left in tears at the end of a well-deserved lap of honor.
+UEFA awarded a 3–0 forfeit defeat after PSG fielded suspended player Fournier in the first leg.
+However, Leonardo provided four assists in a 5–0 win in the return leg at the Parc des Princes in his final appearance for the club.
+PSG were ultimately eliminated in the group stage on goal difference.
+A disappointing eighth-place finish in the league was offset by a second domestic cup double, matching the achievement of 1995.
+In his final match at the Parc des Princes in April 1998, captain Raí received a standing ovation and left the pitch in tears after a farewell lap of honour.